Find out 10 good reasons to travel to Jordan and some of the top places to visit in this beautiful country.

 According to some local legends, the pillar that you see in the top left corner of the picture above is Lot’s wife.

 As you have noticed I didn’t mention Petra up to this point.
 Why?
 Not because it’s not worth it.
-Actually, it’s the other way round.
-Petra is so amazing that most of the times people just forget that in Jordan there are many other beautiful places.
+Actually, it’s the other way around.
+Petra is so amazing that most of the time people just forget that in Jordan there are many other beautiful places.